kaml-d/design/use-cases.md

 ### Faster machine learning iterations

-Before an ML feature can be integrated into an app, a data scientist needs to:
+Before an ML feature can be integrated into an app, a data scientist needs to, for example:

 1. come up with a model by choosing an approach and algorithm, for example, supervised learning with a [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network) like the one available in [habrman/FaceRecognition](https://github.com/habrman/FaceRecognition), and
-2. figure out how good good the model performs using, say, a [cost function](https://towardsdatascience.com/machine-learning-fundamentals-via-linear-regression-41a5d11f5220).
+2. figure out how good the model performs using, say, a [cost function](https://towardsdatascience.com/machine-learning-fundamentals-via-linear-regression-41a5d11f5220).

+In each of the steps the data scientist might perform many iterations, trying out a number of different approaches and/or using different test and training datasets.
+With KAML-D, rather than manually creating new versions of datasets and models, you can quickly generate new versions and also go back in time.

 ### Ship ML-based features faster

+As we've discussed in the [motivation](../motivation), there's a double divide (data scientists/developers/ops) and KAML-D is written with mitigating this in mind.
+By providing a unified way of handling both datasets and models across different roles, you can expect to more smoothly transition an app to production.
+With KAML-D, everyone involved can focus on their role while benefiting from a common language and environment, from experimentation to prod.

-### Unified handling of data and models
+### Unified handling of datasets and models

+Datasets and models are often handled separately, by different people and/or roles and using different methods, from no versioning to purely manual versioning to proprietary methods.
+With KAML-D, you get a unified way for different roles such as data scientists or developers to handle datasets and models in a unified manner, based on industry-leader [Dotmesh](https://dotmesh.com/).